FAQ's

 Shofuso means “Pine Breeze Villa.”
 It was named by Japanese architect Junzo Yoshimura, who designed it in 1953 as part of an exhibition at the New York Museum of Modern Art.

-Shofuso Japanese Cultural Center is now closed for the season and will reopen on Wednesday, March 20, 2024.
+Shofuso is closed for the Winter, but will reopen March 18th, 2026.

 Admission is by timed ticket only and capacity is limited.
 Timed tickets can be purchased online on our website up to three weeks in advance.
 Get yours here!
 Please note that Shofuso is open rain or shine and all tickets are final and non-refundable.